contao/docs/docs/manual/core-extensions/faq/faq-management.en.md

 **Attach:** Here you can select the files you want to link to the FAQ.

 ### Expert settings

 **Disable comments:** Here you deactivate the comment function for a question.

+{{< version-tag "5.6" >}} **Search indexer:** Here you can specify whether the FAQ page should be included or excluded from the internal [website search](/en/layout/module-management/website-search/).
+By default, FAQ pages inherit the search indexer setting from the page that contains the “FAQ reader” module.
+If necessary, this behavior can be adjusted per FAQ page:

+- **Default:** Indexing according to the search indexer setting from the page with the “FAQ reader” module.
+If no selection has been made there (-), indexing takes place according to the setting of the metadata robots tag.
+- **Always index:** Include the FAQ page, even if it has the robots tag *noindex* or the page with the “FAQ reader” module has a different setting.
+- **Never index:** Exclude the FAQ page, even if it has the robots tag *index* or the page with the “FAQ reader” module has a different setting.

+{{% notice info %}}
+The **Search indexer** setting can only be adjusted if a redirect page has been selected in the FAQ category.
+{{% /notice %}}

 ### Publication